Non-Hodgkin's Lymphoma

 There are many types of non-Hodgkin's lymphoma.
 The most common type of the disease includes diffuse large B cell lymphoma and a condition called follicular lymphoma.
 They can be slow growing and indolent or can be aggressive (intermediate grade or high grade).
 The indolent lymphomas grow into more aggressive forms over time.
 The type of lymphoma determines the type of treatment you get and some cancers need specific forms of treatment.

 Treatment of non-Hodgkin's lymphoma is highly specialized, with treatment including chemotherapy and specialized radiotherapy to specific areas.
-You usually have a specialist in hematology and oncology who manages your cancer treatment.
+You usually have a specialist in haematology and oncology who manages your cancer treatment.
 There are specialists at certain locations that specialize in only one subtype of non-Hodgkin's lymphoma and it may pay to see a doctor who is a subspecialist.
 You will also meet with a registered dietician who will help you gain weight and eat right.

 More recently, some people are treated with stem cell therapy for their non-Hodgkin's lymphoma.
 Stem cells are isolated out of the bone marrow and are allowed to multiply.
 When there are enough stem cells, the bone marrow is killed off and the stem cells are injected into the body so that they can find the bone marrow and begin making only healthy cells.